rocktimsaikia/cambd/README.md

 Usage: cambd [OPTIONS] WORD

 Options:
   -a, --show-all         Show all the definitions of a word.
-  -c, --clean-cache  Clear all the stored cache from system.
+  -d, --dictionary TEXT  Determine which dictionary region to use (uk, us) [default: uk] -v, --verbose          Show extra word info ie, word codes & labels. [ex: A2 informal] -c, --clear-cache      Clear all the stored cache from system.
   --version              Show the version and exit.
   --help                 Show this message and exit.
 ```

 > By default it caches words in `$HOME/.cambd-cache.db`.
 To clear the cache if needed <br/> run `cambd --clear-cache`.
 It is strongly recommended to not modify this file manually.